What is the Coros ADA Community Grants program?

 When is the next Grant period?

-Our annual grant Request for Proposals has historically coincided with the annual State Conference for People with Disabilities, hosted by the Indiana Governor's Council for People with Disabilities, which usually takes place in late November, early December.
+Our annual grant Request for Proposals has historically coincided with the Indiana Conference on Disability, hosted by the Indiana Governor's Council for People with Disabilities.
+Even though the Conference is now biennial, we have elected to keep the same schedule.
+Our Request for Proposals is usually released in early December with a close date in the 3rd week of January.
 Please check back for details then or ask to be added to our distribution list.
 Our e-mail address is: firstname.lastname@example.org.